MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to interact with a corporate proxy server

-IT administrators may set the following registry key to configure how Power Automate interacts with a corporate proxy server.
+IT administrators can set the following registry key to configure how Power Automate interacts with a corporate proxy server.

 | Hive | Key | Name | Type |
 |---|---|---|---|